 When you have pasted this table on your spreadsheet application, you can then edit the assignments and add new columns for alternative rooms.
 Note that numbers are used instead of week names and time period labels, because of the possible automatic formatting of the spreadsheet application.

 If you select to also copy all available rooms (expanded list), you will also have the list of all available rooms next to the current room column.
 When pasting the list of rooms back to the application, you can select from them those rooms that are appropriate.Paste

 Click this button to paste the table you have created above with possible additional columns for room alternatives.
 All cells are checked for compatibility with the existing data and they are pasted row by row until a feasible room is found, if any.
 If no room is found, the previous value of the table is kept.

-Of course the simplest way is to create the table with this selection, and then modify the room column and possible adding new columns, without changing the first four columns, as in the example below:
+Of event the simplest way is to create the table with this selection, and then modify the room column and possible adding new columns, without changing the first four columns, as in the example below: